ray-project/kuberay/docs/guidance/rayjob.md

 ### Deploy KubeRay

-Make sure KubeRay v0.3.0 version is deployed in your cluster.
+Make sure your KubeRay operator version is at least v0.3.0.
+The latest released KubeRay version (v0.4.0) is recommended.
 For installation instructions, please follow [the documentation](../deploy/installation.md).

 ### Run an example Job